saltyorg/docs/docs/saltbox/install/install.md

 ## App Setup:

-Go through these one at a time; some of the setups depend on previous setups.
+Go through these one at a time in order; some of the setups depend on previous setups.

 1. [NZBGet](../../apps/nzbget.md)
 1. [ruTorrent](../../apps/rutorrent.md)